cademcniven/cademcniven.github.io/markdown/jagloss.md

 ## Compatibility & Issues

+**This script will not recognize a lot of words**

+Finding all of the words in a Japanese sentence is surprisingly difficult for a machine to do, and it's even more difficult to do in 100 lines of javascript.
+This script uses [TinySegmenter](http://chasen.org/~taku/software/TinySegmenter/) to find words.
+It is nowhere close to perfect, but it's good enough to be useful.

 **This script will likely break if you use it with scripts/addons that mess with the html of your card**

 This *may* include things like `kanjax with koohii`, `Migaku Japanese`, `Migaku Editor`, and `kanjiHover` (yes I understand the irony).